 Totally delicious recipe for caramel coconut shortbread bars made with homemade caramel, unsweetened coconut and topped with a layer of dark chocolate.
+Head over to the Simple Cookie Recipes page for more easy cookie recipe ideas!

 When I discovered this recipe for caramel coconut shortbread bars years ago they quickly moved to the top of my favorite Christmas cookie list, since they include all the best elements: